Out in the UK This Week

 Begin Again (E One, cert 15, Blu-ray/DVD/digital)

-If you’ve seen the trailer, you’ll know that this is about a down-on-his-luck music producer (Mark Ruffalo) who regains his love of the business when he claps eyes on a struggling singer-songwriter (Keira Knightley) in a boozy club.
+If you’ve seen the trailer, you’ll know that this is about a down-on-his-luck music producer (Mark Ruffalo) who regains his love of the business after clapping eyes on a struggling singer-songwriter (Keira Knightley) in a boozy club.

 There’s a Notting Hill ambience to this surprisingly sweet Judd Apatow production that doesn’t quite hit Richard Curtis heights, but it is better than the trailer is letting on.
 That’s mostly because of the performances – Keira sings and does it well and spits out the feisty-girl lines with conviction.
 Adam Levine (of Maroon 5) plausibly plays the scumbag popstar boyfriend who dumps Keira because he’s got hotter fish to fry now he’s hitting the bigtime.
 Cee Lo Green amusingly plays off his image as an entourage diva.
 Meanwhile Ruffalo decides to play the raddled has-been as Robert Downey Jr, all jangle and tic.
 There’s even James Corden, as Keira’s big British pal, adding a welcome enthusiasm, this being all about nice guys, and gals, finishing first.